 Do not attempt to cross the Callery or Waiho Rivers on foot as both are very swift, cold and dangerous.
 Use the Waiho Road bridge.

-A map of the area can be obtained from the Crown Minerals website.
+A map of the area can be obtained from the New Zealand Petroleum and Mineral website.
 Check the map carefully as the gold fossicking area is not marked.

 Check the visitor centre for more details.

 You can only fossick for gold in designated areas.
 Only hand-held tools are allowed.
 More on gold fossicking areas and rules.